 Bounce rate: 53.16%

 Takeaways.
-At the end of this step, you’ll know:
+At the end of this step of conducting competitors analysis for your app, you’ll know:

 - The level of customer engagement with competitors’ brands